 Launching the setup wizard from Desktop

 Once you have navigated to a project there will be an "Advanced Project Setup..." menu item in the user menu in the bottom right hand of Desktop.
-If you click on this menu item you will launch a wizard that will walk you through the setup of the configuration for a project.
+Click on this menu item to launch the Toolkit Setup Wizard.

 Select a configuration type